 So far, his hopes seem to be on track.

-With The Siam turning five this year, we asked Krissada to take us on a personal tour of his beloved indie hotel and share the stories behind some of its most interesting items, which can be viewed in the below video.
+We asked Krissada to take us on a personal tour of his beloved indie hotel and share the stories behind some of its most interesting items, which can be viewed in the below video.

 1940s Myanmar wooden dental chair